Biomedical Engineering, the University of Texas at Austin

 Medical Science, University of North Texas Health Science Center

-Charles Foster chose ENMED because he wants to learn and polish the skills and knowledge needed not only to identify medical needs but also to engineer tangible solutions to these needs.
+Charles Foster chose EnMed because he wants to learn and polish the skills and knowledge needed not only to identify medical needs but also to engineer tangible solutions to these needs.
 He hopes to one day create devices that help transform the healthcare landscape and create better outcomes for patients in a way that neither a physician nor engineer alone can do.
-He believes this interface between medicine and engineering is investigated uniquely by ENMED.
+He believes this interface between medicine and engineering is investigated uniquely by EnMed.

 Originally from San Antonio, Foster holds a bachelor’s degree from the University of Texas at Austin and a master’s degree in medical science from the University of North Texas Health Science Center.